freeletics/khonshu/docs/codegen/closeable-support.md

 # Support for Closeables

-MAD's Codegen supports `java.io.Closeable`s by propagating each `Closeable` contributed to a scoped Component to be bound to its internal `androidx.lifecycle.ViewModel`.
+Khonshu's Codegen supports `java.io.Closeable`s by propagating each `Closeable` contributed to a scoped Component to be bound to its internal `androidx.lifecycle.ViewModel`.
 When the corresponding NavDestination is cleared from the back stack and hence `ViewModel.onCleared()` is called, all bound `Closeable`s will be automatically closed.